yuyi13/ubESTARFM/README.md

 ### IMPORTANT NOTE for *in-situ* LST from OzFlux

-We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and does expilctly claim the 'seconds' timestep in the TOI (Time of Interests).
+We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and does explicitly claim the 'seconds' timestep in the TOI (Time of Interests).
 Compared to the strategy used in our RSE paper (i.e., `4_lst_processing_scripts/00_process_ozflux_rse_version.R`), this strategy is expected to better coincide with the satellite overpass time.
 Please refer to the script `4_lst_processing_scripts/00_process_ozflux_updated.R` for more details.

 All the updated OzFlux LST data are available at `5_ozflux_lst/`.

 ## Permalink

-If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the dataset published in the [CSIRO Data Access Portal](https://doi.org/10.25919/b77m-8n31), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in our RSE paper.
+If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the dataset published in the [CSIRO Data Access Portal](https://doi.org/10.25919/rrpg-m948), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in our RSE paper.

 The published link of this code is at [Zenodo](https://doi.org/10.5281/zenodo.8017282).
 You can also find a lite version at [ResearchGate](https://www.researchgate.net/publication/371376456_Unbiased_ESTARFM_ubESTARFM).